 The PF50KA also comes with LG’s Smart TV platform, so you can stream Netflix and Hulu directly from the projector without the need to connect to another device.

 If you need to connect to something else, though, there are plenty of options.
 Many portable projectors are limited on their I/O, but the PF50KA has a plethora of ports.
-You will find an ethernet port, two HDMI slots, a USB-C port, as well as headphone/speaker jack.
+You will find an ethernet port, two HDMI slots, and a USB-C port, as well a headphone/speaker jack.
 It even has a coax port to hook up cable service.